 ◾ Rail and road evacuation planning

-Instead of waiting at congested berths or negotiating under pressure, buyers move cargo quickly and cleanly.
+Instead of waiting at congested berths or negotiating under pressure, buyers move cargo efficiently from vessel to plant.